Dark Academia & The Fall

 This fall is the 30th anniversary of The Secret History by Donna Tartt.

-The lovely people at Amazon just informed me that my 30th-anniversary edition is on its way.
+Amazon just informed me that my 30th-anniversary edition is on its way.
 A true nerdish delight.

 If you don't know Dark Academia, start with the classic by Donna Tartt.
 And if you don't know Donna Tartt, here's an interview with one of today's most fascinating writers, in my humble opinion.